Graham-MacIsaac/Seamless-Twitter-Project/index.md

 r_sq = model.score(x, y)
 print(r_aq)
 ```
 This gave us a result of 0.000866, which is pretty terrible.
-That means only ~0.09% of the variation in engagement rate is explained by what hour of a date a tweet was made.
+That means roughly 0.09% of the variation in engagement rate is explained by what hour of a date a tweet was made.
 <br>
 Maybe tweet length will be better. <br>